Russian watch brands are best known for their quality and affordability.

 The big circle is Earth, the small circle is Jupiter, and they both rotate around the sun.

 Raketa was the watchmaker that designed tool watches to accompany explorers on their Polar expeditions during the 60s and 70s.
-Their Polar Circle collection continue on with these timepieces.
+Their Polar Circle collection continues on with these timepieces.

 3. Sturmanskie (Штурмански)